ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h3 align="center"> Background</h3>
 <div style="height: 20px;"></div>

 <p>Our popular conception of space is dominated by stars.
 Understandably though.
-Not to get poetic and all, but for as long there's been life on Earth, we've gazed at the night sky.
-Planets, on the other hand, just don't get the same notoriety The nine we know well certainly do.
-But the planets outside our Solar System, what are called <strong>exoplanets</strong> or <strong>extrasolar planets</strong>, tend not to</p>
+Not to get all poetic, but for as long there's been life on Earth, we've gazed at the night sky.
+Planets, on the other hand, just don't get the same notoriety.
+The nine we know well certainly do.
+But the planets outside our Solar System, <strong>extrasolar planets</strong> or more commonly <strong>exoplanets</strong> tend not to</p>

 <p>I would argue that this view is changing though.
 Most astronomers recognize something invaluable that the study of exoplanets could offer - confirming the existence of extraterrestrial life.
 Many experts would say we're guaranteed to find life beyond our Solar System given enough searching and the genuine unlikelihood that life on Earth is unique.
-Projects such as <strong>China's Earth 2.0 Space mission</strong> or NASA's projected 2040 <strong>Habitable Worlds Observatory</strong> focus squarely on this mission - investigating exoplanets that could host life.
+Projects such as <strong>China's Earth 2.0 Space mission</strong> or NASA's projected 2040 <strong>Habitable Worlds Observatory</strong> focus squarely on this mission.
 Whether these inquiries are driven by pure curiosity or deep-rooted cynicism about our own survivability on this planet, Earth 1.0, is a question for another day.</p>

 <p>I decided to inquire into this sub-domain by investigating the existing data.
 I'll be performing some exploratory data analysis on an exoplanet dataset provided by NASA.
-I wanted to challenge myself on the visualization front - rendering graphs that are dynamic and convey a ___.
-I also wanted to explore and reflect on unsupervised learning, and will be conducting a k-means clustering algorithm on the data.</p>
+I wanted to challenge myself on the visualization front - rendering graphs that are dynamic and give big picture takeaways.
+I'll also be conducting a k-means clustering algorithm on the data allowing me to explore and reflect on unsupervised learning.</p>

 <div style="height: 20px;"></div>